nginyc/rafiki/docs/tasks.md

 ### Query Types

-- (N, M) vector of integers ranging 0-255, corresponding to pixel values of an query image in grayscale
+- (Nx, Ny) vector of integers ranging 0-255, corresponding to pixel values of an query image in grayscale

 ### Prediction Type